Does Cohabitation Affect Divorce Financial Arrangements?

-The first and most important thing to know is that you both remain liable (jointly and separately) for a joint mortgage regardless of who lives in the property (more on this below).
+The first and most important thing to know is that you both remain liable (jointly and separately) for a joint mortgage under English Law regardless of who lives in the property (more on this below).
 The fact you are no longer cohabiting does not release you from the legal responsibility to cover the outgoings although what that responsibility looks like will depend on the fine print of your property ownership and your respective affordability.

 That said, the situation may be complicated by the fact that one party may not be able to afford to pay their share of the bills after separating, particularly if they were previously reliant on their partner’s income.
-In this scenario, your solicitor may be able to secure temporary financial orders from the court to help cover your expenses until a final agreement is reached.
+In this scenario, your solicitor may be able to secure temporary financial orders from the court in England and Wales to help cover your expenses until a final agreement is reached.

 Many bills will need to be paid during the divorce process: the mortgage or rent, utility bills, council tax, internet/phone bills, and bills like private school fees.
 How these are split depends on whose name is on the paperwork.